Travel to Laos: Here you will find Asia's most beautiful city is written by Camilla Kornerup.

 I put the question to Andrew.
 He is a Laotian married Australian, I met one of the first days and he has lived and worked 10 years in the country.

-Andrew told that the Laotians are very little communist.
-In addition, they are far too happy for money.
-A conflict of interest arises between the government and the leading monks.
-The monks in most cases get the last word, and religion is thus elevated above politics.
+Andrew said that the Laotians are very little communist.
+For that, they are far too happy with money.
+If there is a conflict of interest between the government and the leading monks, in most cases the monks get the last word, and religion is thus above politics.

-Secondly, one must also not show anger.
+Second, one must not show anger.
 You have to make sure to smile and bribe the police if they stop you.
 Corruption is thus alive and well.

-The last rule is that you must not kiss and hug in public.
+The third and final rule is that you must not kiss or hug in public.
 However, that rule belongs more in Buddhism, which considers it objectionable.

 When you go on a trip to Laos, you often forget that you are in a communist country.
 Just 10 years ago, there was a lot of military walking around the streets.
 The government, which wants to attract tourists, has realized that it does not seem conducive.
 That is why weapons and the military are hidden away today.